Yashasri58/lung_web_app/README.md

-# Lung Cancer Prediction Web App
+# Lung Cancer Prediction Website

 This project is a Flask web application that trains multiple machine learning models to predict lung cancer risk from user inputs.